RameezAhmedZaka/ECS-Atlantis/README.md

 Store the PEM file
 ```
 aws ssm put-parameter \
-  --name "/github/app/pem_file" \                       # set the same name or if changing than update in config/dev.tfvars
+  --name "/github/app/pem_file" \                       # set the same name or if changing than update in atlantis/config/dev.tfvars for variable github_app_pem_file
   --value "$(cat name_pem_file)" \                      # name of file that you downloaded
   --type "SecureString" \
   --overwrite                                           # specify region if you are not using default one